Woman and 5-Year-Old Boy Drown in Pool at Home of MLB's Carl Crawford

 According to multiple reports, the incident occurred just before 3:00 p.m local time this past Saturday.

-In a press released obtained by People, the Houston Police Department said the boy began struggling in the water and the woman made an attempt to save him.
+In a press released obtained by E!
+News, the Houston Police Department said the boy began struggling in the water and the woman made an attempt to save him.
 Both victims were unconscious when police arrived and they were pronounced dead after being transported to Memorial Hermann Greater Heights Hospital.

 Police did not name the victims but according to family members who spoke to The Houston Chronicle, Bethany Lartigue and Kasen Hersi sadly passed away.